JP Morgan raises the board on Mapfre and improves its price target for Iberdrola

 Iberdrola recommendation

-María Mira, fundamental analyst of Investment Strategies, explains that “in a valuation by multiples over the estimate of results for 2021, the market discounts a PER of 18.5v for Iberdrola (vs 38v on average among its competitors), also moderation in the ratio PCF (7.5v) and EV / EBITDA controlled, at 9.8v and the market pays 1.78v its book value, compared to a multiple of the average book value for its peers higher than 4v.
+María Mira, fundamental analyst of Investment Strategies, explains that “in a valuation by multiples over the estimate of 2021 results, the market discounts a PER of 18.5v for Iberdrola (vs 38v on average among its competitors), also moderation in the ratio PCF (7.5v) and EV / EBITDA controlled, at 9.8v and the market pays 1.78v its book value, compared to a multiple of the average book value for its peers higher than 4v.
 The yield on dividend-Yield is nothing negligible, 3.6% “.

 As for the multinational insurance company, JP Morgan has gone from underweight Mapfre, with a price target of 1.70 euros, to overweight the value up to 1.96 euros per share, that is, an increase in the target price of 15.29%.
 The upside potential obtained by Mapfre is 8.28%, taking into account that the current price is 1.81 euros per share.